NordIQuEst/application-library/testing-tools/README.md

-# Loading the Quantum Testing Module
+# Run Software Testing Tools on Jupyter Notebook
 This tutorial tells you how to load the quantum testing module and execute on Jupyter Notebook.
 Please follow the steps here to load the model and open the Jupyter Notebook connected to eX3.
+Then you can begin to run three quantum software testing tools Quito, QuSBT and QuCAT.

 ## Step 1.
 Load the Jupyter Module environment
 Please first load all QC models on eX3.